DGriffin91/rust-basic-eq-plugin/README.md

 # WIP Basic EQ Plugin
-An EQ vst plugin in rust, using imgui.
+A basic EQ vst plugin in rust, using imgui.

+This plugin is primarily a test bed for [rust-basic-audio-filters](https://github.com/DGriffin91/rust-basic-audio-filters)

 The plugin logs events to `~/tmp/IMGUIBaseviewEQ.log`.

-This plugin is in very early stages of development.
 Until version 1.0, parameters will change and compatibility will not be kept between updates.

 ## Usage: macOS (Untested)